 - Color Grade – It is not necessary to buy only D-F grade range diamonds.
 Generally, diamonds in color grade G-I range also look white and cost lesser than those in a higher grade.
 Also, remember to take the setting metal into account.

-- Clarity Grade – It is not required to stick only to diamonds in IF/FL range but the key is to look for a diamond that is eye-clean.
+- Clarity Grade – It is not required to stick only to diamonds in IF/FL range, but the key is to look for an eye-clean diamond.
 Most of the diamonds in the VS1-VS2 range are eye-clean and do not burn a hole in the pocket.

 - Certificate – You should strongly consider buying diamonds that are certified by verified agencies such as GIA or AGS.

-Diamonds are cherished possession and form an emotional connect with their possessor.
-With our recommendations above, we are sure that you will end up buying the diamonds of your dream.
-However, choosing a trusted jeweler is of utmost importance.
+Diamonds are cherished possession and form an emotional connection with their possessor.
+With our recommendations above, we are sure that you will end up buying the diamonds of your dreams.
+However, also know that choosing a trusted jeweler is of utmost importance.

 We strongly recommend buying diamonds from James Allen.
-They are the most reputed sellers who provide GIA certificates with their diamond.
-They have the highest tech diamond imagery in the industry, making it easy to accurately search and review diamonds.
+They are the most reputed seller online, and they provide GIA certificates with their diamonds.
+In addition, they have the highest tech diamond imagery in the industry, making it easy to search and preview diamonds accurately.

 Click here to visit James Allen, and have a seamless and stress-free experience buying your dream stone!